Student Loan repayment guide 2024

 As a result, you might assume that it's better to pay off your loan ASAP – but hold fire!
 Here are a few things to consider if you're considering paying off your Student Loan early:

-We can't stress it enough: very few students will ever pay back the full amount that they owe – especially if you have a Plan 2 loan.
+We can't stress it enough: many graduates won't pay back the full amount they owe before it's written off – especially those with a Plan 2 loan.

-If there's even a half-decent chance of your loan being wiped before you've cleared it, you could be throwing money away if you make extra voluntary repayments.
+If there's even a half-decent chance of your loan being wiped before you've cleared it, you could be throwing money away by making extra voluntary repayments.

 You can never predict exactly how much you'll earn in the future.
 But, there are some useful rules of thumb.
 If you have the qualifications and drive to pursue a very high-paying career, paying off your loan early could save you money (as the interest will have less time to accrue).

-Right at the top of this guide, we said that the Student Loan is one of the better borrowing deals out there.
-And we stick by this.
+The Student Loan is one of the better borrowing deals out there.

-If the loan had come from a commercial or private lender, you could be landed with big fat arrangement fees, hefty penalties for missing repayments, as well as sky-high interest rates.
+If the loan had come from a commercial or private lender, you could be landed with big fat arrangement fees, hefty penalties for missing repayments and sky-high interest rates.

 All this adds up to make the repayments so manageable that most graduates don't even miss the cash that comes out of their monthly pay to cover it.